Logo of the Welsh Rugby Union: Controversy of the logo

-The use of the three feathers is seen by some as oppressive as it serves as reminder for them of English rule in Wales, or as subjugating and shameful, sometimes emphasised when the rugby team are not performing well.
+In Wales, the use of the three feathers is seen by some as oppressive as it serves as reminder for them of English rule in Wales, or as subjugating and shameful, sometimes emphasised when the rugby team are not performing well.
 These connotations have prompted some calls for the WRU to change their emblem.
 With various petitions set up advocating for the change of the crest to another design, such as a dragon in place of the three feathers.
 The emblem has been described as "inappropriate" for Welsh nationalists and republicans in its usage to represent "a team that is itself an icon of Wales", due to the badge's association with the Prince of Wales title and its use in the British Armed Forces.

 When questioned by the Daily Post, some fans critical of the logo stated it is "an outdated symbol with three German feathers which represents England [...] nothing to do with Welsh heritage", and that the Wales national football team "represents the country so much better when it comes to language, heritage and culture".
 Supporters for retaining the current logo state "it is now internationally recognised [...] as being the WRU logo".
 The use of the three feathers by Wrexham A.F.C. was also questioned, with critics stating it "belongs in the past" and removing the feathers "would be a welcome addition", although a supporter for the feathers' use stated "it's surely evolved to symbolise something else now".

+In 2025, the People for the Ethical Treatment of Animals (PETA), called for the three features to be dropped for a dragon.
+The group stated that it would raise awareness and remind people that the ostrich feathers that appear on the logo are only to be used on the birds themselves and not in the fashion industry.